lordcodes/lordcodes-syntax-theme/README.md

 ## Xcode 📱

-Started from the default Xcode 10 dark theme, so uses the same background colour as this and uses SF Mono font.
+Started from the default Xcode dark theme, so uses the same background colour as this and uses SF Mono font.

-Primarily optimised for Swift, but should also apply in same way to Obj-C.
+Primarily optimised for Swift, but should apply in the same way to Objective-C.

 ### Usage